open-horizon/exchange-api/README.md

 ### Todos left to be finished

-- Get automated tests to pass with pre-existing IBM org
 - Test dropdb with older compose db
 - Move bctype and blockchain under and add public field
 - Modify tests to have each suite use its own org